pallets-eco/flask-sqlalchemy/CONTRIBUTING.rst

 Include the following in your patch:

 -   Use `Black`_ to format your code.
-This and other checks will run automatically if you install `pre-commit`_ using the instructions below.
+This and other tools will run automatically if you install `pre-commit`_ using the instructions below.
 -   Include tests if your patch adds or changes code.
 Make sure the test